Heyimlulu/Robocopy-Backup/README.md

 Powershell script for automatic background files backup on Windows when a USB Drive is connected.

 The script runs continuously as a background process, which you can start at system logon with the task scheduler.
 It will be notified whenever a new drive is connected and then do something.
-Since it is basically in standby most of the time, it shouldn't takes up much resources.

 I.E., I use this script to backup all of my school courses from my SSD to my Personal OneDrive.